geekylink/geekylink/README.md

 Maybe someday you will find useful projects on this page, but today is not that day.

 I travel a lot, I write code all around the world.
-Currently writing code for the 21st century from an Amish community because I live a weird life.
+Currently writing code for the 21st century, basically from just outside an Amish community, because I live a weird life.
 Most of my work is private, but I have uploaded some of my old projects including games and old game hacking website from 2008 (Essh, long time ago).
 Hope you enjoy.

 <!--
 **geekylink/geekylink** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.